Great customer service brings happy customers and leads to booming revenues. It’s a simple equation that many companies have cracked by now.

 Customer surveys are good for getting to know your customers’ attitudes towards the entire company and products.
 However, customer satisfaction surveys are not the best way to measure the quality of your support (we’ve written more about the reasons behind this here).

-We’ll come to see whose job-to-be-done it is to rate your support in a while if you continue reading.
 2. Working in customer service is stressful.
 Even if you’re building a cool customer-centric startup where fun and humor are one of the teams’ core values, your customer service is still the one breaking the fall for your company’s failures.

 Even if your team is doing a fabulous job and you’re seeing support as a revenue-driver, you’re still offering a service that customers did not intend on using.
 It is natural for (at least some) people to feel frustrated with products failing to get their jobs done.